alefesouza/project-guidelines/README.md

 I also like to use the GitLab CI if I need to use GitLab and use Docker on every project.

+## <a name="front-workflow"></a> Front-end Workflow

+For my front-end workflow I like to use [Gulp](https://github.com/gulpjs/gulp) as my task runner, using it to run [TypeScript](https://github.com/Microsoft/TypeScript) and [Sass](https://github.com/sass/sass) tasks, to minify the generated JavaScript and CSS, and bundle it with the project front-end dependencies.

 ## <a name="javascript"></a> JavaScript

 On JavaScript, I really like to follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript), I also like to code on other languages based on C, so I don't care about always use the semicolon.

 I also prefer to use TypeScript, since I spent some years using Java and C#, I really like types.

+Since I really love JavaScript (it was my first programming language, I started to code using it when I was 13), I always try to use the latest features, so it's common to me use a lot of ES6 features, like filter, map, reduce, and even use async await where I can, maybe because I really liked it on C#.

 ### Angular and AngularJS